-Done with that first one, Michael repeats the process for each of the other campaign member statuses the NMH team wanted to add (which were RSVP No, Cancelled, Attended, and No Show).
-When he’s done, Michael checks the default status—the status that’s assigned automatically to each campaign member.
+No Show) and removes Responded, because it's redundant now.
+When he’s done, Michael verifies that the default status is applied to each campaign member.
 Sent is the current default status.
-Good.
-That’s what the team wants, but if they change their minds, Michael could use the Change Default Status button and select a different option.
+That’s what the team wants, but if they change their minds Michael could use the Change Default Status button and select a different option.

-With all of the campaign member statuses set up, this is what the list looks like:
+With all of the campaign member statuses set up, this is the full list.

 Add Campaign Members to a Campaign

-- Now that there’s a list view for these contacts, it's time to add them to the campaign.
-Click the checkbox at the top of the column to select all records in the list.
+- Click the checkbox at the top of the column to select all records in the list.
+You could also select just a few contacts or leads by clicking individual checkboxes.

 - Click Add to Campaign.

-- In the Add to Campaign form, search for and select the campaign for these contacts.
+- In the Campaign field, find and select the campaign for these contacts.
 This is where your easy-to-remember, transparent naming convention comes in handy.
 Michael selects his campaign, Event: June 2021 - Advocacy Training Day.

 - Select the Member Status.
 You should see custom statuses if you set them up.
-Michael chooses Sent as the status.
+Michael chooses Sent as the status, which is his default.

-- Select either Keep existing Member Status or Update to the selected Member Status for existing campaign members, which will affect existing members of the campaign.
+- Select either Keep existing Member Status or Update to the selected Member Status for any existing campaign members, which will affect existing members of the campaign.
 Michael doesn’t have any members on this campaign yet, so he leaves it as Keep existing Member Status.

 - Click Submit.

-Just remember that adding contacts to a campaign, regardless of how, is only connecting records in Salesforce.
-You still need to actually reach out to your campaign members, be it by email, a letter, or passenger pigeon.
+Just remember that adding contacts to a campaign, regardless of how, only connects records in Salesforce.
+You still need to reach out to your campaign members, be it by email, phone calls, a letter, or singing telegram.

-If you use a tool like Pardot or Marketing Cloud for email marketing, you can sync the lists and emails you are building with those tools and vice versa (check out the Get Started with Marketing Automation for Nonprofits Trailmix in Resources for more on these options).
+If you use a tool like Marketing Cloud you can sync the lists and emails you are building with those tools and vice versa (check out the Get Started with Marketing Automation for Nonprofits Trailmix in Resources for more on these options).
 Review the resources below to explore other options that might best meet your specific needs.